-Our care homes provide specialist nursing care for people living with complex dementia, including early on-set dementia, who may also live with a long-term illness or disability where more complex clinical support is required.
+Our care homes provide specialist nursing care for people living with complex dementia, including early/young on-set dementia, who may also live with a long-term illness or disability where more complex clinical support is required.

-There are several different types of dementia that can lead to complex care needs and challenging behaviour.
-Our dementia care homes have been developed and adapted to meet the needs of people living with dementia, and provide a dementia-friendly environment to help reduce stress and anxiety, and maintain independence and dignity.
+Our care homes have been developed and adapted to meet the needs of people living with dementia, and provide a dementia-friendly environment to help reduce stress and anxiety, and maintain independence and dignity.

 Our approach is personalised to the individuals that we support.
 We acknowledge and uphold the significance of personhood, and work with each individual, their loved ones and professionals to design a care plan that’s tailored to their needs and goals.

 Our care recognises people’s individual spiritual, emotional and physical needs.
-And we take time to understand each person’s life story and empower people to continue to do the things that they enjoy for as long as they’re able to do so.
+And we take time to understand each person’s life story and empower them to continue to do the things that they enjoy for as long as they’re able to do so.

 Specialist care in a community-based home

-Our community-based homes and OneCare services provide person-centred care that focuses on maximising independence, building everyday living skills and empowering people to live as fulfilled lives as possible.
+Our community-based homes and OneCare services provide person-centred care that focuses on maximising independence and empowering people to live as fulfilled lives as possible.

-We have over 30 care homes across Yorkshire, the Midlands, North East and North West that provide a welcoming and supportive environment where people can feel at home, continue to do the things that they enjoy, and remain closer to family, friends and loved ones.
+We have over 30 care homes across Yorkshire, the Midlands, North East and North West that provide a welcoming and supportive environment where people living with dementia can feel safe, continue to do the things that they enjoy, and remain closer to loved ones.

-- Life skills – our Life Skills Teams support people to maintain their everyday living skills such as cleaning, washing and cooking, and take part in meaningful activities to support their health and wellbeing, and maximise their independence for as long as possible.
+- Life skills – our Life Skills Teams support people to take part in stimulating and meaningful activities to support their health and wellbeing, and maximise their independence for as long as possible.

 - Physiotherapy – our Physiotherapists support people to maintain their mobility for as long as possible.

-- Occupational therapy – our Occupational Therapists help people to overcome the effects of dementia, by considering their physical, psychological, social and environmental needs.
+- Occupational therapy – our Occupational Therapists help people to live well with dementia, by considering their physical, psychological, social and environmental needs.
 They ensure that our homes have the right environments to support people living with dementia, including furniture, signage and décor.

 - Behaviour support – our dedicated Behaviour Support Team work with individuals and care teams to understand the reasons for people’s behaviour, and implement strategies to reduce the frequency and duration of incidents of behaviours of concern.
 The team is supported by our Consultant Psychiatrist.

 High dependency nursing

-Many of the people we support who are living with dementia may also have other conditions or illnesses, such as epilepsy or diabetes, or require high dependency nursing care, such as a tracheostomy and ventilated care, or feeding regimes including PEG and Dysphagia.
+Many of the people we support who are living with dementia also have other conditions or illnesses, such as diabetes or depression, or require high dependency nursing care such as a tracheostomy and ventilated care or assistance with nutrition and hydration including PEG feeding and Dysphagia.

 Our specialist teams are here to support people who are living with dementia, and their loved ones, who are looking for a supportive and welcoming home.